5parda/ralg/README.md

 # Random Art Line Generator

-A random project, I got bored and just wanted to make something completely random.
+A random project, and very basic.
+I got bored and just wanted to make something completely random.
 I know this program doesn't work necessarily well, it was more for entertainment :)